Concepts

 | BACKUP - Service Access | 1 VM | csp:(region):openiaas:backup:vm:v1 |

-The architecture relies on a strict separation between the control plane and the data plane: the backup orchestrator is hosted in the Cloud Temple management cluster (distinct and inaccessible to the client), while backup data is stored on a remote S3 repository, physically separated from the production infrastructure.
-Data is transmitted encrypted between the two components.
+The architecture relies on a strict separation between the control plane and the data plane: the backup orchestrator is hosted in the Cloud Temple management cluster (distinct and inaccessible to the client), while backup data is stored in a remote S3 bucket, physically separated from the production infrastructure.
+Data transits encrypted between the two components.

 Backup Orchestrator